Addvilz/dots/README.md

 vicinity.
 However, you can definitely use this repository to bootstrap your own setup and to try it all out on a disposable virtual machine.

-The `ubuntu2004` brand is only guaranteed to be comptible with Ubuntu 20.04.
+The `ubuntu2004` branch is only guaranteed to be comptible with Ubuntu 20.04.

 ## Goals and non-goals